alphagov/wcag-primer/source/documentation/index.md

 Each of these responsive page ‘versions’ needs to pass (or have an alternative) in order for the entire page to pass.

-This next addition may not be relevant but just so you are aware of it.

-##### Machine-readable data
-When writing a conformance claim, or details of how you pass WCAG 2.1 - a new option is to add a list of specific accessibility related aspects of your site  content, provided in machine-readable metadata.
-See [Understanding Metadata](https://www.w3.org/WAI/WCAG21/Understanding/understanding-metadata) for more.

-This is optional.

-#### So why WCAG 2.1?

 ## WCAG 2.1 architecture

 WCAG 2.1 has twelve guidelines, grouped into four principles.
 The principle are that content must be: